derickfay/key2txt/README.md

 I am going to concentrate on improving export to Remark Markdown

 - Finish CSS equivalents for the master slide types in Keynote
+- change existing CSS conversion to center titles only, rather than center entire slide then left-justify content
 - Create styles to go along with them

 ## Other Useful Tools